moshix/mvssplitspl/README.md

 If a folder contains no files (number shown in parenthesis), a bin icon will appear and you can delete the folder from your disk.

+If the jobdate is today, the row is highlighted for easy identification.

 ## Installation

 * Put all the files in the a directory one level above the directory where the PDFs are created.